OrbisWeb3/db-sdk/README.md

  OrbisDB SDK to create, manage and query open data.

 > [!WARNING]
-> This SDK is a work-in-progress and is being developed in parallel with the OrbisDB node.
+> This SDK is a work-in-progress and is being developed in parallel with the OrbisDB node.\
-> Things will change, however, the core components have been ported over from the Orbis Social SDK and should have a stable-enough interface.
+> Things will change, however, the core components have been ported over from the Orbis Social SDK and should have a stable-enough interface.\
-> Find any breaking changes in the changelog
+> Find any notable or breaking changes in [CHANGELOG.md](/CHANGELOG.md).

 ## Installation